Te Whau Pathway Project is currently paused but is not cancelled.

 Roberts Field and Tiroroa Reserve completed.

-In December 2020 Auckland Council was granted resource consent to construct and operate Sections Two and Five of the Pathway.
-The central Government also announced $35 million (through Crown Infrastructure Partners) to fund the design and construction of these two sections, as part of a broader cycleways package.
+The central government also announced $35 million (through Crown Infrastructure Partners) to fund the design and construction of these two sections as part of a broader cycleways package.

-We are now designing is Section Two, from Olympic Park to Ken Maunder Park, and Section Five, from Laurieston Park to the North West Cycle Connection.
+- Design work for Section Two, from Wingate Street to Ken Maunder Park, and Section Five, from Roberts Field to the north-west cycle connection was completed.